 Please do not allow the children to enter the school before 8.40am.

-In most cases children from Years 1 - 6 come into school unaccompanied and go onto the playgrounds; children in the Reception Class and Pre-school enter by the side gate near the main entrance and parents are welcome to settle their children into the classroom at the beginning of each day.
+In most cases children from Years 1 - 6 come into school unaccompanied and go onto the playgrounds; parents of children in the Reception Class are welcome to settle their children into the classroom at the beginning of each day.

 The school bell is rung at 8.40am for children to start coming into the school.

 A whistle is blown at 8.55am and registration starts at 9.00am.

 There is a 15 minute break during the morning.

-Lunchtime is from 12.15 - 1.15 pm for juniors (Key Stage 2) and 12.00 - 1.00 pm for infants (Key Stage 1).
+Lunchtime is from 12.15 - 1.15 pm for juniors and 12.00 - 1.00 pm for infants.

 There is a 15 minute break during the afternoon for Key Stage 1 children.